-In other words, market research is a process, which may shut down or be redirected at any time.
-If, for instance, when I was talking to the customers who came into the store in my blinds and drapes market research example, no one expressed any interest in a blind and drape cleaning service, the exercise would be over at that point.
+Market research is a process that may be shut down or redirected at any time.
+If, for instance, when talking to your customers about your blinds and drapes idea, no one expressed any interest in a cleaning service, the exercise would be over.
 But what if 10 customers expressed an interest?
 Or 32?

-Before I ask my customers anything, I need to have the market research process clear in my mind.
-How many customers would have to express an interest in the service to make it worth my while to continue researching the possibility?
-Set the market research criteria beforehand, as in, "at least 50 percent of customers need to show an interest in a blind and drape cleaning service or there's no point in moving to the next stage of my market research".
+Before you ask your customers anything, have the market research process clear in your mind.
+How many customers would have to express an interest in the service to make it worth your while to continue research?
+Set the market research criteria beforehand, as in, "at least 50% of customers need to show an interest in a blind and drape cleaning service before we move to the next stage of market research."